duevil/Between-Time/BetweenTime/Assets/BetweenTime/_Scripts/GameController.md

-GameController.Instance.mazePositionState   // The current position of the player in the maze GameController.Instance.scannedItemsState   // The number of items scanned by the player GameController.Instance.Running             // Whether the game is currently running GameController.Instance.Timer               // The remaining time of the game's timer
+GameController.Instance.mazePositionState   // The current position of the player in the maze GameController.Instance.scannedItemsState   // The number of items scanned by the player GameController.Instance.Running             // Whether the game is currently running
 ```

 ### Inspector